lbl-srg/obc/specification/source/example.rst

 that can relatively easy be deployed to buildings.

-Implementing the sequence was however rather challenging due to its complexity caused by the various mode changes, interlocks and timers.
+Implementing the sequence was however rather challenging due to its complexity caused by the various mode changes, interlocks, timers and cascading control loops.
+These mode changes, interlocks and dynamic dependencies made verification of the correctness through inspection of the control signals difficult.
 As a consequence, various programming errors and misinterpretations or ambiguities of the guideline were only discovered in closed loop simulations, despite of having implemented open-loop test cases for each block of the sequence.